appium/appium-inspector/docs/session-builder/saved-capability-sets.md

 ---

-The Saved Capability Sets tab of the Session Builder is used for listing and configuring any saved capability sets.
+The Saved Capability Sets tab of the Session Builder is used for listing and configuring any saved capability sets, which can be created using [the button in the footer of the Capability Builder tab](./capability-builder.md#footer).
 Parts of this tab are similar to the Capability Builder tab.

 ![Saved Capability Sets](assets/images/saved-capability-sets/saved-caps-sets.png)